jarrodharvey/intro-to-automation-for-dpp/README.md

       - echo: 'Found a match.'

 ```
 This is because 'filters:' is missing from beneath 'folders'.
-Don't forget to add the 'filters' line!
+Don't forget to add the 'filters:' line!

 ### ERROR!
 Unacceptable pattern: ''